V4Fire/Client/src/core/dom/resize-watcher/README.md

 ##### [watchInit = `true`]

-If true, then the handler will be called immediately after the initialization of [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
+If true, then the handler will be called after the first resizing.

 ```js
 import * as resizeWatcher from 'core/dom/resize-watcher';